Advertisement

 What are esquites (elote in a cup)?

 Do you know what esquites are?
-They are authentic Mexican street food and are found throughout Mexico.
-It is one of the typical foods you see in restaurants or food trucks on the streets of cities and towns.
+They are authentic Mexican street food found throughout Mexico.
+It’s one of the typical foods you see in restaurants or from food carts on the streets of cities and towns, and the name basically means Mexican corn in a cup.

-Esquites are corn kernels stewed with chili and epazote, served with mayonnaise, crema, lime, and chili powder.
-The typical way of making them is with shelled white corn, and usually, the voters (people who sell corn-elote on the streets of Mexico) bring them in huge aluminum or Beltre pots on top of a cart hooked to their bicycles.
+Esquites are corn kernels stewed with chili and epazote, served with mayonnaise, crema, lime and chili powder.
+The typical way of making them is with shelled white corn, and usually the eloteros (the people who sell corn on the streets of Mexico) bring them in huge aluminum pots on top of a cart hooked to their bicycles.

 Street corn Mexican vendors

-If you decide to go for corn on the cob, the vendor will take it out of the steaming pot, attach a wooden stick to it, peel away the husks, and top it with the condiments of your preference, such as mayonnaise, lime, Crema Fresca, ground chili, and usually cotija, which is a type of queso fresco cheese.
+If you decide to go for corn on the cob, the vendor will take it out of the steaming pot, attach a wooden stick to it, peel away the husks and top it with the condiments of your preference, such as mayonnaise, lime, crema fresca, ground chili and usually cotija, which is a type of queso fresco.

 Why make esquites with hominy?

-In Mexico, fresh corn is white, and it is not sweet.
-In the United States, corn is yellow and very sweet; I have not found a type of corn similar to Mexican corn.
+In Mexico, fresh corn is white and it is not sweet.
+In the United States, corn is yellow and very sweet, and I have not found a type of corn similar to Mexican corn.
 Shoepeg corn is the closest one, but it is not readily available.
-That is why I thought of making esquites with hominy corn.
-The flavor is similar to Mexican corn.
+That is why I thought of making esquites with hominy corn, since the flavor is closer to Mexican corn.

 Ingredients

 • Hominy.
 I confess that I use the one in a can that is ready to eat.
-You can also use natural pozole and put it to cook yourself, but to make this recipe, it has to cook.
+You can also use natural pozole and cook it yourself, but for this recipe it has to be already cooked.

 • Epazote.
-Epazote is an aromatic herb very common in my country; I can not think of a fresh herb to substitute it.
-So, if you do not find it, keep it out; if it is your first time trying, start with one sprig and slowly add more.
+Epazote is an aromatic herb very common in my country and I can’t think of a fresh herb to substitute it.
+If you don’t find it, leave it out; if it’s your first time trying it, start with one sprig and slowly add more.
 You could substitute with fresh cilantro, but it would never be the same.

 • Chile serrano.
-Serrano chili, diced.
-Remove the veins and seeds if you don’t want them to be so spicy.
+Diced.
+Remove the veins and seeds if you don’t want it to be so spicy.

 • Butter.
 I use vegan butter, but you can use whatever you like best.